KonstantinosRamm/FinalProject/README.md

 # Hangman Project

 ## Description
-This is the final project for CS50.This project is a simple implementation of the classic Hangman game written in C. The objective of the game is to guess the hidden word by suggesting letters within a certain number of guesses.
-While the game is a Hangman game that selects a random word, my primary goal and challenge was to be as meticulous as possible to ensure that users cannot misuse it maliciously while simultaneously improving the user experience.
+This is the final project for CS50.This project is a simple implementation of the classic Hangman game written in C and it utilizes simple ASCII graphics.
+The objective of the game is to guess the hidden word by suggesting letters within a certain number of guesses.While the game is a Hangman game that selects a random word, my primary goal and challenge was to be as meticulous as possible to ensure that users cannot misuse it maliciously while simultaneously improving the user experience.
-The program is a game written in C, based on terminal interface, and it utilizes simple ASCII graphics.
+The program consists of about 700 lines of code .

 ## License